Dec 28, 2014

 from my view.

 One thing I have long thought about Incident (live) is its sound.
-As mentioned above, this track has been issued in three different formats, 7", 12" and CD.
+As mentioned above, this track has been issued in three formats: 7", 12", and CD.
 The US 7" disc is often mentioned among general vinyl collectors as the longest 7" ever pressed, running over 10 min.
 Needless to say, this seriously affects the sound quality.
-Even worse, one of my two turntables (cheaper one) no longer traces the vinyl correctly, with skips and surface noise.
-It's quite hard to understand why the Columbia US has decided to press one of the longest recording, if not the longest, in the history of the 7" or 45 rpm record (except for the purpose of cost cutting).
+Even worse, one of my two turntables (the cheaper one) no longer traces the vinyl correctly, with skips and surface noise.
+It's quite hard to understand why the Columbia US has decided to press one of the longest recordings, if not the longest, in the history of the 7" or 45 rpm record (except for a cost-cutting strategy not to use 12" format).
 By contrast, and obviously, one can expect much more excellent sound for the other two formats.
 The majority would argue that the CD version is better, but to my ears, the UK 12" sounds fabulous.
-I feel that the 12" vinyl sounds more dynamic and louder than the CD counterpart which is modest in comparison.
+I feel that the 12" vinyl sounds more dynamic and louder, and to me, the Japanese CD EP's sound is modest in comparison.
 So, for me, this UK pressing is one of the essential 12" in both sound and performance (I have no idea about the other 12" pressed in Holland because I do not own it).

 Dec 1, 2014